Coakly/Coakly/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: paul.coaco@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a jazz pianist but it can be difficult to blend the world of jazz and programming together.
+- ⚡ Fun fact: I'm a jazz pianist outside of my work as a programmer, it can be a "fun" challenge to blend the world of jazz and programming together.

 <!---
 Coakly/Coakly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.